icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 of particle size by graphical methods.
 The experimental data used in the example were obtained by R. M .
 Cunningham in an airplane.
 The application of the method is given for the case of data taken under other conditions, such as those at the attitude of Mt.
 Washington [New Hampshire, USA].

-##Key points

-1. The Langmuir drop size distributions are defined
-2. The water drop impingement terms E, Beta, K, and Ko are defined
-3. The use of cylinders of different sizes and detailed calculations to determine water drop sizes

 ##Discussion